moenarch/moenarchbook/guide/src/for_developers/backends.md

 ```

 > **Note:** The `RenderContext` contains a `version` field.
 This lets backends
-  figure out whether they are compatible with the version of `mdbook` it's being
+  figure out whether they are compatible with the version of `moenarchbook` it's being
   called by.
 This `version` comes directly from the corresponding field in
-  `mdbook`'s `Cargo.toml`.
+  `moenarchbook`'s `Cargo.toml`.

   It is recommended that backends use the [`semver`] crate to inspect this field
   and emit a warning if there may be a compatibility issue.